5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund

-Because I travel a lot, people that don’t know me tend to make assumptions about my background – they assume that those who travel frequently are somehow loaded.
-However, if you’ve been keeping up with my articles, you know that I did not come from money and travel was not apart of my upbringing.
-Instead, my ability to put together the funds to travel comes to down to how I manage my finances and stick to my budget.
+Because I travel a lot, many people tend to make assumptions about my background – they assume that those who travel frequently are somehow loaded.
+However, if you’ve been keeping up with my articles, you know that I did not come from money and travel was not a part of my upbringing.
+Instead, my ability to pull together the funds to travel comes to down to how I manage my finances and stick to my budget.
 I recognize that, depending on your income, it might be hard to save a lot.
 But trust me, every dollar adds up.

 Here are 5 obvious and not-so-obvious ways to boost your travel funds: